trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 - put part of the logic in a piece of code (a lambda), in the storage of the contract
 - put part of the logic in a separate contract, whose address is in the storage of the main contract

-In either case, provide an entry point that the admin may call, to change these values, and therefore change the behavior of the contract.
+In either case, provide an entrypoint that the admin may call, to change these values, and therefore change the behavior of the contract.

 ### Example of attack